-- (a) during the "Notices of Motion" portion of the meeting, the head of council or presiding officer shall have the notice of motion read; and - (b) the notice of motion shall be recorded in the minutes and placed on the agenda for the next regular meeting; or - (c) a motion may be introduced and considered at a meeting without notice if it is duly moved and seconded; and receives two-thirds (2/3) vote of the members of council. - 23.3 The member who initiated the notice of motion need not be present when the related motion is read. - 23.4 A notice of motion may be withdrawn orally by its originating member prior to the related motion being read.
+- during the "Notices of Motion" portion of the meeting, the head of council or presiding officer shall have the notice of motion read; and - (b) the notice of motion shall be recorded in the minutes and placed on the agenda for the next regular meeting; or - (c) a motion may be introduced and considered at a meeting without notice if it is duly moved and seconded; and receives two-thirds (2/3) vote of the members of council. - 24.3 The member who initiated the notice of motion need not be present when the related motion is read. - 24.4 A notice of motion may be withdrawn orally by its originating member prior to the related motion being read.

-24. BY-LAWS
+25. BY-LAWS

-- 24.1 Council shall be provided with a draft copy of all by-laws which are on the agenda for consideration.
+- 25.1 Council shall be provided with a draft copy of all by-laws which are on the agenda for consideration.
 Every by-law shall be introduced by motion and may receive three readings prior to it being passed.
-Nothing may prevent council from giving all three readings to a by-law at one sitting of council. - 24.2 By-laws may be considered separately or jointly with other by-laws in the sequence as determined by the head of council or presiding officer. - 24.3 Amendments to separate by-laws may be proposed during the course of the debate. - 24.4 A by-law shall deem to have been read upon the title or heading or short description thereof being read or taken as read unless a member of council requires the by-law or any portion thereof to be read in full. - 24.5 Every by-law enacted by council shall be numbered and dated and shall be sealed with the seal of the corporation and signed by the
+Unless legislation mandates, nothing may prevent council from giving all three readings to a by-law at one sitting of council. - 25.2 By-laws may be considered separately or jointly with other by-laws in the sequence as determined by the head of council or presiding officer. - 25.3 Amendments to separate by-laws may be proposed during the course of the debate. - 25.4 A by-law shall deem to have been read upon the title, by-law number, heading or short description thereof being read or taken as read unless a member of council requires the by-law or any portion thereof to be read in full.

-- clerk and head of council or presiding officer and shall be filed by the clerk for safekeeping. - 24.6 The clerk may make minor corrections of errors and omissions in any by-law before it is signed and sealed for the purpose of ensuring complete implementation of council's decision.

-25. CONFIRMATORY BY-LAW

-25.1 The proceedings at every regular and special meeting shall be confirmed by by-law so that every decision of council and every resolution passed at that meeting shall have the same force and effect as if each and every one of them had been the subject matter of a separate By-law duly enacted.
+- 25.5 Every by-law enacted by council shall be numbered and dated and shall be sealed with the seal of the corporation and signed by the clerk and head of council or presiding officer and shall be filed by the clerk for safekeeping. - 25.6 The clerk may make corrections of errors and omissions in any bylaw before it is signed and sealed for the purpose of ensuring complete implementation of council's decision. - 25.7 The proceedings at every regular and special meeting shall be confirmed by by-law so that every decision of council and every resolution passed at that meeting shall have the same force and effect as if each and every one of them had been the subject matter of a separate By-law duly enacted.

-26. ADJOURNMENT
+26. ADJOURNMENT/CURFEW/RECESS